Indigo253931/project-4/readme.md

 Require Mongoose in server.js

-Use directives ngApp, ngView and ngRepeat
+Use directives ngApp, ngView, ngController and ngRepeat

 ### Technical Requirements